troyvassalotti/troyv.dev/src/posts/i-built-a-sudoku-webapp-with-vue.md

 ## Generating Data

+In order to create a board, we need a Sudoku generator, so let's install `sudoku` from `npm`.

 ## Components

 It's a small app which means there are but a handful of pieces to this puzzle (ha ha, get it?).